MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/set-processing-options-reporting-services-in-sharepoint-integrated-mode.md

 1. Point to a report in the library.

-2. Select the down arrow, and select **Manage processing options**.
+2. Select the down arrow, and choose **Manage processing options**.

 3. In **Data Refresh Options**, select **Use cached data**.
 If you see "This report can not be cached because one or more of the data sources credentials are not stored," the report isn't configured to run unattended and you must modify the data sources to use stored credentials before setting this option.